j50301m/cfgloader_rs/core/README.md

-# cfgloader-rs-core
+# cfgloader-core

 > Core functionality for CFGLoader

 This crate provides the core types, traits, and utilities for the CFGLoader configuration loading library.
-It is typically not used directly - instead, use the main [`cfgloader-rs`](https://crates.io/crates/cfgloader-rs) crate which re-exports everything you need.
+It is typically not used directly - instead, use the main [`cfgloader_rs`](https://crates.io/crates/cfgloader_rs) crate which re-exports everything you need.

 ## What's in this crate